rjorton/PrimalAlign/README.md

 # PrimalAlign
 Simple script to trim (trim_galore), align (bwa), primer trim (ivar) and conseus call (ivar) a sample.
 This is a basically a hard coded adaptation of [valvs](https://github.com/ZackBoyd123/valvs) for covid19.

-If starting from a folder of FASTQs from multiple samples i.e. an illumina run, with the reads in the format:
+If starting from a folder of (unzipped) FASTQs from multiple samples i.e. an Illumina run, with the reads in the format:

 ```
 CVR01_S1_R1_0001.fastq